RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 ![sso]({% image_path rhsso_call_catalog_noauth.png %})

-In order to generate a correct token, just run next curl request in CodeReady Workspaces `Terminal`.
-This command will store the output Authorization token from RH-SSO in an environment variable called `$TOKEN`.
+In order to generate a correct token, just run next curl request in CodeReady Workspaces Terminal.
+This command will store the output Authorization token from RH-SSO in an environment variable called **$TOKEN**.

 > Replace `YOUR_SSO_HTTP_ROUTE_URL` with your own HTTP route url of SSO container that you created earlier.